 Write stories.
 You can have your child write a story (real or imaginary) where they get to be a little creative.
 Ask them to check their work including using capital letters, full stops, commas, question marks and general paragraph structure.
 (Kids have a habit of writing a whole page without any paragraph breaks.)

 Adjectives, Nouns, Verbs etc. Students that can be descriptive are a step ahead of those who can’t.
 If your child can make a sentence like “the girl ran over the hill” into something like “the young girl ran quickly over the steep green hill” they are already developing their writing – no matter what the purpose of their piece.
+Any parent can learn these if they have forgotten them, and teach their child the basics.

 Essay Writing.
 Unless you understand how to write an essay, this won’t be easy to do.
 Most schools use the TEEL template for essay writing paragraphs.
 TEEL standing for: